Takeda Shingen: Conflict with the Uesugi

-These battles were generally confined to controlled skirmishes, neither daimyō willing to devote himself entirely to a single all-out attempt.
-The conflict between the two that had the fiercest fighting, and might have decided victory or defeat for one side or the other, was the fourth battle, during which the famous tale arose of Uesugi Kenshin's forces clearing a path through the Takeda troops and Kenshin engaging Shingen in single combat.
-The tale has Kenshin attacking Shingen with his sword while Shingen defends with his iron war fan or tessen.
-Both lords lost many men in this fight, and Shingen in particular lost two of his main generals, Yamamoto Kansuke and his younger brother Takeda Nobushige.
+These battles were generally confined to controlled skirmishes, with neither daimyō willing to devote himself entirely to a single all-out attempt.
+The battle between the two that had the fiercest fighting, and might have decided victory or defeat for one side or the other, was the fourth battle, during which the famous tale arose of Kenshin's forces clearing a path through the Takeda troops and Kenshin engaging Shingen in single combat.
+The tale has Kenshin attacking Shingen with his sword while Shingen defends with his iron war fan.
+Both lords lost many men in this fight, and Shingen in particular lost two of his leading generals, Yamamoto Kansuke and his younger brother Takeda Nobushige.

-After the fourth battle of Kawanakajima, the Takeda clan suffered two internal setbacks.
+After the fourth Battle of Kawanakajima, the Takeda clan suffered two internal setbacks.
 Shingen uncovered two plots on his life, the first from his cousin Suwa Shigemasa (whom he ordered to commit seppuku), and the second, a few years later, from his own son Takeda Yoshinobu (武田義信).
-His son was confined to the Toko-ji temple, where he died two years later; it is not known whether his death was natural or ordered by his father.
-After this incident, Shingen designated his fourth son, Takeda Katsuyori (武田勝頼), as the acting leader of the clan after himself until Katsuyori's son came of age.
+His son was confined to Tōkō Temple, where he died two years later.
+It is unknown whether his death was natural or ordered by his father.

+After this incident, Shingen designated his fourth son, Takeda Katsuyori (武田勝頼), as the acting assistant clan leader until Katsuyori's son came of age.

 Kōzuke campaign

 In 1563, Shingen allied with Hōjō Ujiyasu, and helped Ujiyasu capture Matsuyama Castle in Musashi Province.
-In 1565, Shingen then took Kuragano Castle and Minowa Castle in Kōzuke province.
+In 1565, Shingen then took Kuragano Castle and Minowa Castle in Kōzuke Province.

-In 1571, Uesugi Kenshin had advanced to the province of Kozuke and attacked the satellite castle of Shingen's, Ishikura Castle.
-Both forces met each other in the Battle of Tonegawa, but eventually disengaged after a well-fought fight.
+In 1571, Uesugi Kenshin had advanced to Kōzuke and attacked the Shingen's satellite castle, Ishikura Castle.
+Both forces met each other in the Battle of Tonegawa, but eventually disengaged after a well-fought battle.

 Suruga campaign

 The death of Takeda Yoshinobu is believed to have much to do with the change in Shingen's policy towards the Imagawa clan.
-After Imagawa Yoshimoto's death in a Battle of Okehazama against Oda Nobunaga in 1560, Shingen made an alliance with the Oda and Tokugawa clan, and started to plan an invasion of Suruga Province, a territory now controlled by Yoshimoto's son, Ujizane.
+After Imagawa Yoshimoto's death in the Battle of Okehazama against Oda Nobunaga in 1560, Shingen made alliances with the Oda and Tokugawa clans, and started to plan an invasion of Suruga Province, a territory now controlled by Yoshimoto's son, Ujizane.
 Yoshinobu, however, had strongly opposed such a plan because his wife was the daughter of Yoshimoto.
 By 1567, nonetheless, after Shingen had successfully kept the forces led by Uesugi Kenshin out of the northern boundaries of Shinano Province, taken over a strategically important castle in western Kōzuke, and suppressed internal objection to his plans to take advantage of the weakened Imagawa clan, he was ready to carry out his planned Suruga invasion.
-Shingen and Tokugawa Ieyasu "came to terms" and occupied the "former Imagawa territory."
+Shingen and Tokugawa Ieyasu came to terms and occupied the former Imagawa territory.
 They both fought against Yoshimoto's heir, Imagawa Ujizane.

-During this time Shingen also ordered the damming project of the Fuji River, which was one of the major domestic activities of the time.
+During this time, Shingen also ordered the damming of the Fuji River, which was one of the major domestic activities of the time.